 6 Types of Drug Abuse Rehab Programs

 Dealing with drug addiction is never easy.
-Fortunately, there is a myriad of drug abuse rehab programs that you can choose to help to break this dangerous habit.
+Fortunately, there is a myriad of drug abuse rehab programs that you can choose to help you break this dangerous habit.

 Here are six of the most common types of drug abuse rehab programs you may want to consider for your needs.

-Short-term Residential Treatment: Short-term residential programs deliver the same intensive treatment as long-term programs but with a shorter duration.
-The average stay of a patient in this program is three to six weeks.
+Short-term residential programs deliver the same intensive treatment as long-term programs but with a shorter duration.
+The average patient stay in this program is three to six weeks.
 Following this residential stay, the patient will normally enroll in outpatient therapy and group meetings to continue the program.
 This enrollment in continuing treatment will help to avoid a relapse.

-Outpatient Treatment Program: A quality outpatient treatment program will provide access to a drug treatment facility with a myriad of services provided.
+A quality outpatient treatment program will provide access to a drug treatment facility offering a wide range of services.
 This is often a preferred course of treatment for those addicts who still need to remain employed or who already have a solid social support system at home.
 The scope of these programs varies greatly.
 Some patients will see intensive all-day programs, while others will receive treatment for shorter periods of time.

-Individualized Drug Counseling: This type of program is ideal for those who need additional support beyond simply beating the physical addiction to drugs.
+This type of program is ideal for those who need additional support beyond simply beating the physical addiction to drugs.
 Individualized drug counseling incorporates counseling and professional advice to help the patient in various other aspects of the wife, such as finding employment, dealing with family relations, and more.
-This targeted counseling emphasizes short-term behavioral goals for long-term gains.
+This targeted counseling focuses on achieving short-term behavioral goals for long-term benefits.
 The counselor is also equipped to provide the patient with referrals for employment, medical care, and other social services.

 Group therapy